Frama-C/open-source-case-studies/README.md

     - `t.stats`: print time/memory usage;
-    - `t.parse.loop` and `t.eva.loop`: use the Loop Analysis plug-in to produce a file with slevel heuristics (running EVA may improve the result of Loop Analysis, so `t.eva.loop` should be more precise than `t.parse.loop`).
+    - `t.parse.loop` and `t.eva.loop`: use the Loop Analysis plug-in to produce a file with slevel heuristics (running Eva may improve the result of Loop Analysis, so `t.eva.loop` should be more precise than `t.parse.loop`).
       After obtaining this initial set of parameters, consider saving it to a `.slevel` file and including it in the `GNUmakefile`.
 This way, you can